 4. Are the IB students mixed with regular OSSD students?

 The Pre-Diploma students take math, science and English with IB students and are mixed with OSSD students for their other subjects.
-In grade 11, students are in IB only classes with a few exceptions.
+In the senior years, students are in IB only classes with a few exceptions.
 For example, the IB music, visual art and drama are mixed with OSSD students.

 5. Will my child get two diplomas?